 To introduce basic concepts of number theory and its applications in public key cryptography.

-Course Outcomes and prime-factorization.
+Define and interpret the concepts of divisibility, congruence, greatest common divisor, prime, and prime-factorization.
 Apply the Law of Quadratic Reciprocity and other methods to classify numbers as primitive roots, quadratic residues, and quadratic non-residues.